bede/deacon/README.md

 <div align="center"><img src="deacon.png" width="180" alt="Logo"></div>

+Deacon filters DNA sequences in FASTA/Q files and streams using accelerated minimizer comparison with an indexed query sequence, emitting either matching sequences (**search mode**), or sequences without matches (**deplete mode**).
+Sequences are matched when they shared enough distinct minimizers with the indexed query to exceed specified absolute and relative thresholds.
+Query size has little impact on filtering speed, enabling ultrafast search and depletion with gene-, genome- and pangenome-scale queries using a laptop.
+Deacon filters uncompressed FASTA/Q at gigabases per second on contemporary AMD, Intel (`x86_64`), and Apple `arm64` systems, making it much faster than alternatives.
+Deacon is built with panhuman host depletion in mind, delivering [leading classification accuracy](https://doi.org/10.1101/2025.06.09.658732) for this application with unrivalled speed and a 5GB memory footprint.

-Search and deplete FASTA/FASTQ files and streams at gigabases per second using accelerated minimizer matching.
-Default parameters balance sensitivity and specificity for the application of microbial metagenomic host depletion, for which a validated prebuilt index is available.
-Classification sensitivity, specificity and memory requirements may be tuned by varying *k*-mer length (`-k`), window size (`-w`), and the two match thresholds (`-a` and `-r`).
+Default parameters are carefully chosen but easily changed.
+Classification sensitivity, specificity and memory requirements may be tuned by varying *k*-mer length (`-k`), window size (`-w`), absolute match threshold (`-a`) and relative match threshold (`-r`) .
 Minimizer `k` and `w` are chosen at index time, while the match thresholds can be chosen at filter time.
-To be considered a match, sequences must meet *both* an absolute threshold (`-a`, default 2 minimizer hits) and a relative threshold (`-r`, default 0.01 or 1% of minimizers).
-Paired sequences are fully supported: a match in either mate causes both mates in the pair to be retained or discarded; `deacon filter` retains only matches by default (search mode) and discards matches in `--deplete` mode.
+Matching sequences are those that share enough distinct minimizers with the indexed query to exceed *both* the absolute threshold (`-a`, default 2 shared minimizers) and the relative threshold (`-r`, default 0.01 [1%] shared minimizers).
+Paired sequences are fully supported: a match in either mate causes both mates in the pair to be matched; `deacon filter` retains  matches by default (search mode) and discards matches in `--deplete` mode.
 Deacon reports live filtering performance during execution and optionally writes a JSON `--summary` upon completion.
 Sequences can optionally be renamed using `--rename` for privacy and smaller file sizes.
 Gzip, zst and xz compression formats are natively supported and detected by file extension.
-Other source formats can be converted to FASTA or FASTQ and piped into Deacon using stdin.
+Other source formats can be converted to FASTA or FASTQ for consumption by Deacon via stdin.

-Deacon can filter compressed long reads at ~500Mbp/s, paired short reads at ~250Mbp/s, and index a human genome in 20s on Apple M1 Pro. x86_64 performance is comparable, and 3Gbp/s was recorded with uncompressed long reads on a 32 core amd64 system.
-For best performance, compressing reads with Zstandard ([`zstd --long`](https://log.bede.im/2025/09/12/zstandard-long-range-genomes.html)) rather than Gzip is recommended.
-Peak memory usage during filtering is ~5GB for the default panhuman index.

 Benchmarks for panhuman host depletion of complex microbial metagenomes are described in a [preprint](https://www.biorxiv.org/content/10.1101/2025.06.09.658732v1).
 Among tested approaches, Deacon with the panhuman-1 (*k*=31, w=15) index exhibited the highest balanced accuracy for both long and short simulated reads.
 Deacon was however less specific than Hostile for short reads.